 The map below shows countries of the British Empire drawn on a uniform scale of 1:60,000,000

-1910 propaganda map below showcasing oversized flags of British colonies, this map artificially increases the apparent influence and presence of the British Empire.
+Below the 1910 propaganda map showcasing oversized flags of British colonies, this map artificially increases the apparent influence and presence of the British Empire.

 The flags of a free empire, showing the emblems of British power throughout the world

 “This picture helps us to understand the wonderful way in which the British Empire is established throughout the world.
 But it helps us to realise something more.
 The flag that flies over the British Isles in the centre of the picture is the Union Jack, under which no slave can breathe; and it is a fine thing, of which we may be rightly proud, that the sun never sets upon the Union Jack.
 But the flags that wave over other parts of the empire have all another sign stamped on the Union Jack, which means generally that these places, though they are loyal to the British flag, have a nationality or government of their own.
 Great Britain has built up a great empire, because, wherever her influence has gone, she has planted the seeds of freedom, and because, as soon as a British colony is able to govern itself, the power to govern is given to it.
 So that the separate flags mean that the places over which they fly are separate colonies, under the protection of the British flag.”